 As Earth's revolution around its orbit continues, daylight hours continue to decrease in the Northern Hemisphere, and so does the angle at which the sun's rays hit the northern half of the planet, until the winter solstice, when the North Pole is pointed farthest away from the sun.
-This happens on or around December 21st.
-It is the day of least daylight and longest period of darkness in the Northern Hemisphere, when the sun's path is lowest in the sky.
+This happens on or around December 21.
+It is the day with the least daylight and the longest period of darkness in the Northern Hemisphere, when the sun's path is lowest in the sky.
 At the same time, the South Pole is at its closest point to the sun, and the Southern Hemisphere is experiencing its summer solstice, with the longest amount of daylight and the highest arc of sun in the sky.

-As Earth's orbit continues, it soon reaches another period of equal days and nights for the entire planet: it is the second equinox of the year, and it happens around March 21st.
-This day marks the vernal or spring equinox in the Northern Hemisphere, which is the transition from winter to summer, and the Southern Hemisphere experiences the autumnal equinox (marking the transition from summer to winter).
+As Earth's orbit continues, it soon reaches another period of equal days and nights for the entire planet.
+It is the second equinox of the year, and it happens around March 21.
+This day marks the vernal or spring equinox in the Northern Hemisphere, which is the halfway point in the transition from winter to summer, and the Southern Hemisphere experiences the autumnal equinox (marking the halfway point in the transition from summer to winter).
 The days are equal everywhere during the two equinoxes, but what they are called is determined by which season that part of the world is entering.

-Lesson 17/18
+Lesson 17/ 18